Brett Sutter

-Brett Darryl Sutter (born June 2, 1987) is a Canadian professional ice hockey player.
-He is currently playing with the Calgary Wranglers of the American Hockey League (AHL).
+Brett Darryl Sutter (born June 2, 1987) is a Canadian former professional ice hockey player and current head coach for the Calgary Wranglers of the American Hockey League (AHL).
 Sutter was drafted by the Calgary Flames in the sixth round (179th overall) of the 2005 NHL Entry Draft.
-He made his NHL debut for the Flames during the 2008–09 season, scoring a goal in his first game.
-He is the son of current Calgary Flames head coach Darryl Sutter, and one of nine members of the famous Sutter family to play in the NHL.
+He made his National Hockey League (NHL) debut for the Flames during the 2008–09 season, scoring a goal in his first game.
+He is the son of former Calgary Flames head coach Darryl Sutter, and one of nine members of the famous Sutter family to play in the NHL.
+Sutter played 1,090 games in the AHL before concluding his career.

 Playing career

 As a youth, Sutter played in the 2001 Quebec International Pee-Wee Hockey Tournament with the San Jose Sharks minor ice hockey team.

 Junior

 Sutter played four Western Hockey League (WHL) seasons with the Kootenay Ice and Red Deer Rebels between 2003 and 2007.
 During his time in Red Deer, he played with his cousin Brandon, and was coached by his uncle Brent Sutter.
 He was the Rebels' team captain in his final season of junior in 2006–07, and posted a career high 28 goals.